IgorKrupenja/zaino/README.md

 ## Project structure

 The project is a monorepo.
-I suggest to open the root folder in editor, it has some root-level config, including [shared VSCode settings](.vscode).
+I suggest to open the root folder in editor.
+It has some root-level config, including [shared VSCode settings](.vscode).

 Code is split into several [packages](packages).
 Each package is a separate [npm workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
 These are: